- Russia to decide on buying Mistral warship by yearend - military

 - Putin to discuss Mistral, investment projects, energy in France

-He stressed that it was "senseless and wrong" to speak of buying weapon systems for the Navy without obtaining appropriate advanced technology for their subsequent production in Russia.
+Russian industry officials have said it would be "senseless and wrong" to speak of buying weapon systems for the Navy without obtaining appropriate advanced technology for their subsequent production in Russia.

 A Mistral-class ship is capable of transporting and deploying 16 helicopters, four landing barges, up to 70 vehicles including 13 battle tanks, and 450 soldiers.
 The vessel is equipped with a 69-bed hospital and can be used as an amphibious command ship.